AhmedLimem/Digital-control-of-Electronics-converters/README.md

 ## About
 This is the work of my 2nd-engineering-year project about designing and programming embedded control systems for power electronics converters.

-More precisely, it's about Digital control (generation and processing of signals) of power electronics converters (Boost converter, Rectifier, single-phase and three-phase Dimmers) via Atmel AVR microcontrollers (ATmega328 and ATmega2560) with Arduino Board.
+More precisely, it aims to elaborate digital control (generation and processing of signals) of power electronics converters (Boost converter, Rectifier, single-phase and three-phase Dimmers) via Atmel AVR microcontrollers (ATmega328 and ATmega2560) with Arduino Board.

 ## What It Is (more details)